Agent Orange Exposure

 Presumptive Conditions

-VA has conceded that certain diseases are presumed to be due to the chemicals in Agent Orange and has formed a list.
-This means that if VA acknowledges a Veteran served in an area where he or she was exposed to Agent Orange, their claim for service connection is granted on a presumptive basis, meaning that a medical nexus is not required if the Veteran has a diagnosis for that presumptive condition.
+Veterans who had boots-on-the-ground service in Vietnam, Thailand, the DMZ in Korea, or served on a Blue Water Navy Ship during certain time periods and have been diagnosed with a qualifying medical condition can file for disability benefits based on this presumptive exposure.
+This means that if VA acknowledges a Veteran was exposed to Agent Orange, their claim for service connection is granted on a presumptive basis, meaning that a medical nexus is not required if the Veteran has a diagnosis for that presumptive condition.
+See the list of presumptive Agent Orange conditions.

 Other Conditions – Cancer

-Unfortunately, VA has not yet recognized that many conditions, such as certain types of cancers, may be the result of Agent Orange exposure.
-These are referred to as “non-presumptive” conditions and can make obtaining service-connected benefits extremely challenging.
-However, it is still possible to win benefits for these claims with supporting medical evidence.
+VA has not yet recognized that many medical conditions may be a result of Agent Orange exposure.
+These conditions are referred to as “non-presumptive” conditions, and it’s possible to win benefits for these claims with supporting medical evidence.

 Appeal Your Denial